-ANNA C. CATALANO Age: 63 Independent Director Anna C. Catalano has served on our Board since July 2022.
+Anna C. Catalano has served on our Board since July 2022.
 Ms. Catalano has over 30 years of business experience, including senior roles at BP plc and its predecessor company, Amoco Corporation, until her retirement in 2003 and two decades of public and private board service.
-She co-founded The World Innovation Network, a nonprofit network of innovators to work toward global prosperity, and continued to work with that organization until 2021.
-She currently also serves on the boards of directors of HF Sinclair Corporation, where she is a member of the Nominating/Governance and Compensation Committees, Frontdoor, Inc., where she is the chair of the Compensation Committee, and Hexion, Inc. Previously, she served on the boards of directors of Willis Towers Watson, Kraton Corporation, Mead Johnson Nutrition and Chemtura Corporation.
+In September 2008, she co-founded The World Innovation Network, a nonprofit network of innovators to work toward global prosperity, and continued to work with that organization until 2021.
+Since 2017, she has served on the board of directors of HF Sinclair Corporation, where she is a member of the Nominating, Governance and Social Responsibility and Compensation Committees.
+Since 2018, she has served on the board of directors of Frontdoor, Inc., where she is the chair of the Compensation Committee.
+Since May 2022, she has served on the board of directors of Hexion, Inc. Previously, she served on the boards of directors of Willis Towers Watson from June 2006 until June 2022, Kraton Corporation from September 2011 until March 2022, Mead Johnson Nutrition from May 2010 until June 2017 and Chemtura Corporation from March 2011 until May 2017.
 Because of her experience in, and knowledge of, the refining sector, including with respect to both traditional and renewable fuels, and extensive experience serving as both a public and private company director, we believe Ms. Catalano is well qualified to serve on our Board.